Jamshid Nassiri: Managerial career

 Nassiri enjoyed his playing days in India and began his coaching career in the Mumbai Super Division side Bengal Mumbai.
 He managed the club from 1998 to 2001 and helped them winning the Rovers Cup alongside Mumbai Super Division league in 1998.
 In 2003, Nassiri was appointed as technical director of Wari Athletic Club, which was then promoted to Calcutta Football League Super Division.

-In 2003–04 season, he managed Mohammedan Sporting in the National Football League.
+In 2003–04 season, Nassiri managed Mohammedan Sporting in the National Football League.
+In 2021, he was appointed technical director of Calcutta Police Club, a CFL second division outfit.
 In June 2022, Nassiri acquired post of technical director in Peerless ahead of the new season of Calcutta Premier Division League.
 He also guided the team reaching semi-final of Naihati Gold Cup.
+He was later roped in by Calcutta Cricket and Football Club for rest of the league season.